causa-io/terraform-google-service-container-cloud-run/README.md

 - Read and write access to Firestore (if at least one collection is listed in `serviceContainer.outputs.['google.firestore']`).
 - Publisher permissions to Pub/Sub topics listed in `serviceContainer.outputs.eventTopics`.
 - Read and write access to Spanner databases listed in `serviceContainer.outputs.['google.spanner']`.
+- Permissions for managed Cloud Tasks queues, based on the triggers for the service (see the corresponding section).

 Automatic definition of IAM permissions can be disabled by setting the `set_*_permissions` variables to `false`.